 Students will be advised by the Program Coordinator during the first year in the program.
 Upon successfully completing the first year, students will be assigned an advisor by the Program Coordinator.
 Your advisor will assist you in developing a program of study that is tailored to your unique advisement needs and research interests.
 As you become more familiar with the faculty and their research interests, you and your advisor will discuss selection of a permanent advisor/dissertation chair.
 Your permanent advisor will guide you through the process of scheduling your comprehensive examination, selecting a dissertation chair, and creating your doctoral committee.
 The student's advisor serves as chair or co-chair of the committee.
 The advisory committee for a doctoral dissertation is composed of at least four members of the Graduate Faculty.
 The graduate advisor serves as chair or co-chair of the committee.
 Your doctoral committee will consist of your dissertation chair, two department faculty members possessing similar research interests, and a faculty member outside of the Department of Counseling.
 A student may elect to add an additional committee member who is an expert in the professional community.
-It is recommended that you meet with the individuals you desire to have on your committee to ensure that they are aware of the commitment they are making and also to determine if they are a good "match" for your committee.
+It is recommended that you meet with the individuals you desire to have on your committee to ensure that they are aware of the committee.